- 6.6.1 Find the parametric representations of a cylinder, a cone, and a sphere.

 and S is the portion of plane that lies inside cylinder

-For the following exercises, approximate the mass of the homogeneous lamina that has the shape of given surface S. Round to four decimal places.
+For the following exercises, approximate the mass of the lamina that has the shape of given surface S. Round to four decimal places.

 [T] S is surface